The 19th century in Koh Tao

 Koh Tao is use as a political prison with prisoners of the Borawadesh Uprising transferred here from Koh Tarutao.
 The prison itself was located in Mae Haad Bay in an area of 35 rai.
 There were fifty-four political prisoners with fifty other inmates and fifteen wardens.
 According to the prisoners, Koh Tao was a living hell with its sharks infested waters.
 Daily life was a constant struggle for survival.
 Malaria was rife and they often starved.
 One of the prisoners wrote on King Rama V statue:

 “The only joy each day is watching the sun set to the sea.
 It is a spectacular scene.
 The waves are light purple with an indigo sky.”

-In 1944, the prisoners were released and everyone returned back to the mainland leaving Koh Tao deserted once more.
+In 1944, the prisoners released and everyone return back to the mainland leaving Koh Tao deserted once more.

 1947 The First Pioneers in Koh Tao